How to Launch a Loyalty Program (Even If You're a Team of One)

 • The cycle continues

 Wallet integration removes the biggest barrier—no app download required.
 Customers scan a QR code, and their card saves instantly.
 This frictionless joining is why digital programs grow faster than paper ever did.
+This organic flywheel works across markets—small business retention strategies in Australia follow the same pattern, where frictionless joining and genuine value drive word-of-mouth growth without paid advertising.

 Automated Touchpoints